alok1047/E-commerce-follow-along/README.md

 	•	Retrieved _id of the user using their email.
 	•	Fetched all orders associated with the user from the MongoDB orders collection.
 	•	Sent the user’s orders in the response.

+Milestone 27 - My Orders Page 🛒

+Overview

+Create a frontend page to display all user orders.

+Steps
+	1. Build a My Orders page.
+	2. Send a GET request to the /my-orders endpoint.
+	3. Pass the user’s email to retrieve orders.
+	4. Display the fetched orders.
+	5. Add My Orders to the navbar for easy access.

+Milestone 28 - Cancel Order Feature ❌

+Overview

+Add a Cancel Order button and create a backend endpoint to handle cancellations.

+Steps
+	1. Add a Cancel Order button for each order in My Orders.
+	2. Hide the button if the order is already canceled.
+	3. Create a backend endpoint to receive the order-id.
+	4. Retrieve the order, update its status to canceled, and save.